Dettrax/MULTIMODAL-FORECASTING-MODEL-FOR-STOCK-PRICE-PREDICTION/README.md

-# Project: Predicting Oil Prices with ARIMA, GARCH, LSTM, and Mamba Models
+# Project: Advanced Time-Series Forecasting of Oil Prices: An Integration of ARIMA, GARCH, LSTM, Mamba Models, and Attention Mechanisms with Sentiment Analysis

 This project aims to predict oil prices using a combination of historical prices and sentiment analysis of news articles.
-The project employs several models and techniques to achieve this, including ARIMA, GARCH, LSTM, bidirectional LSTM, CNN-Attention model, and a Linear-Time Sequence Modeling with Selective State Spaces called Mamba.
+The project employs several models and techniques to achieve this, including ARIMA, GARCH, LSTM, bidirectional LSTM, CNN-Attention model, Scaled Dot-Product Attention, Multi-Head Attention, and a Linear-Time Sequence Modeling with Selective State Spaces called Mamba.
 Additionally, an XGBoost model is used to fine-tune and improve the performance of the LSTM, bidirectional LSTM, and CNN-Attention models.

+## Key Mathematical and Algorithmic Components

+- **ARIMA (AutoRegressive Integrated Moving Average)**: A statistical analysis model that uses time series data to either better understand the data set or to predict future trends.
+It uses autoregressions, differences, and moving averages to model the data.

+- **GARCH (Generalized Autoregressive Conditional Heteroskedasticity)**: A statistical model used for time-series data that describes the variance of the current error term or innovation as a function of the actual sizes of the previous time periods' error terms.

+- **LSTM (Long Short-Term Memory)**: A type of recurrent neural network (RNN) that can learn and remember over long sequences and is not sensitive to the length of the input sequence.
+It uses gates to control the memorizing process.

+- **CNN-Attention Model**: This model combines Convolutional Neural Networks (CNNs) and attention mechanisms.
+CNNs are primarily used for image processing, video processing, and natural language processing.
+The attention mechanism allows the model to focus on specific parts of the input when producing the output.

+- **Soft Attention, Scaled Dot-Product Attention, and Multi-Head Attention**: These are attention mechanisms used in the context of RNNs.
+They allow the model to focus on different parts of the input sequence when producing an output sequence, giving more weight to more important parts.

+- **Mamba Model**: A Linear-Time Sequence Modeling with Selective State Spaces.
+It's a novel approach to sequence modeling that is designed to be efficient and effective, especially for large sequences.

+- **Sentiment Analysis**: The use of natural language processing to identify, extract, quantify, and study affective states and subjective information.
+In this project, it's used to analyze news articles related to oil prices.

+- **XGBoost**: A decision-tree-based ensemble Machine Learning algorithm that uses a gradient boosting framework.
+In this project, it's used to fine-tune and improve the performance of the LSTM, bidirectional LSTM, and CNN-Attention models.

 ## Methodology

 1. **ARIMA and GARCH Models**: These models are used to predict oil prices based on historical data.
 The corresponding scripts are `Arima.py` and `Garch.py`.

 2. **LSTM with ARIMA and GARCH**: This approach combines the LSTM model with ARIMA and GARCH models to improve the prediction accuracy.
-The script `call_lstm` is used for this purpose.
+The script `call_lstm.py` is used for this purpose.
 You can choose between 1, 2, 3 for Single, Multi, and bidirectional models.
 The performance of these models is further enhanced using an XGBoost model for fine-tuning.

-3. **CNN-Attention Model with ARIMA and GARCH**: This approach uses 1d Conv with Soft attention algorithm ARIMA and GARCH models.
-The script `call_attention` is used for this purpose.
+3. **CNN-Attention Model with ARIMA and GARCH**: This approach uses 1d Conv with attention algorithm ARIMA and GARCH models.
+The script `call_attention.py` is used for this purpose.
 The performance of these model is further enhanced using an XGBoost model for fine-tuning.

+4. **Soft Attention, Scaled Dot-Product Attention and Multi-Head Attention**: These attention mechanisms are used to improve the performance of the LSTM and bidirectional LSTM models.
+The script `call_attention.py` is used for this purpose, which switches between Soft Attention, Scaled Dot-Product Attention, and Multi-Head Attention models based on the configuration.

-4**Mamba Model**: This is a Linear-Time Sequence Modeling with Selective State Spaces.
+5. **Mamba Model**: This is a Linear-Time Sequence Modeling with Selective State Spaces.
 It is incorporated with news sentiment analysis to improve prediction metrics significantly.
-The script `Mamba` is used for this purpose.
+The script `Mamba.py` is used for this purpose.
 It has three versions:
    - V1: Prediction with historic prices
    - V2: Prediction with historic prices and sentiment scores
    - V3: Prediction with historic prices, sentiment scores, and news vectors

 ## Data Fetching and Preprocessing